liorokman/proxmox-cloud-provider/README.md

 ## Prepare a VM Template for Kubernetes Nodes

-Follow the instructions in [this](https://github.com/liorokman/packer-Debian#use-in-proxmox) github repository to prepare a template that can be used for creating Kubernetes nodes.
+Follow the instructions in [this](https://github.com/liorokman/packer-Debian#use-in-proxmox) Github repository to prepare a template that can be used for creating Kubernetes nodes.

 This README assumes that the template's ID is `$K8S_TEMPLATE_ID`